colyseus/docs/docs/state/schema.md

 - [onChange (changes)](#onchange-changes-datachange) (on `Schema` instance)
 - [onChange (instance, key)](#onchange-instance-key) (on collections: `MapSchema`, `ArraySchema`, etc.)
 - [listen()](#listenprop-callback)

-!!!
-Warning "C#, C++, Haxe"
-    When using statically typed languages, you need to generate the client-side schema files based on your TypeScript schema definitions.
-[See generating schema on the client-side](#client-side-schema-generation).

 #### `onAdd (instance, key)`